theronic/npm-module-example/README.md

 You just need `java` installed, no more `lein`.

-After that has running you may either run
+After that has finished compiling you may either run
 ```
 node index.js
 ```